iampick/AiChatify/README.md

 Rename sample-env.local to env.local

 #config environment
-Get Put in all keys and tokens  env.local
+Put it all keys and tokens into env.local

-#install dependencies lib rub
+#install dependencies lib run
 npm install

 # or